Who has the problem? Think about who’s got a problem you can solve and what sort of solution would you like to be offering them.

 More so if it’s an expensive problem.
-The more expensive or annoying the more customers will be willing to pay.
+The more expensive or annoying the more customers will be willing to pay for the solution.

 The cost of a problem should always be more expensive than the cost of the solution.
-That way it will always be a not brainier for the customer with the problem to choose your solution.
+That way, it will always be a no brainier for the customer with the problem to choose your solution.